 Cutting back on the extra sugar in my diet always seems to help a lot.
-I found out a few months ago I’m one of those people genetically predisposed to diabetes.1 Not the best news, but since I work out and take care of myself it isn’t a problem yet.
+I found out a few months ago I’m one of those people genetically predisposed to diabetes.
+Since I was adopted, I know very little of my medical history Not the best news, but since I work out and take care of myself it isn’t a problem yet.
 However, it does mean I don’t have the luxury of poor eating habits, especially as I age.
 It is quite frustrating as I don’t eat awful at all.
 And, I’m also approaching the age where such things become more important.
 My blood pressure is only slightly higher than normal for a person my age.
 Unfortunately, it means I have to work harder on my diet.
 My weakness isn’t eating fast food as much as just eating out.
 And my schedule is always the enemy.
 Hehe If I don’t get meal preps done during the weekend, I end up screwed for the whole week.
 There just isn’t enough time after a 10-hour work day and then the gym to do meal prep.

 Anyway, I’m slowly working myself into better eating habits.
 It is of course a never ending struggle but hope springs eternal…